Program Details

 Product Choices

 Sudbury CEA offers three choices for your electricity supply.
-The chart below describes these choices and compares them to current Basic Service electricity supply rates from Eversource.
+The chart below describes these choices and compares them to current Basic Service electricity supply rates from Eversource, which change every 6 months.

 Sudbury Standard